topikachu/ev3dev/Using-Sensors.md

 NOTE: This documentation is for a kernel that has not been officially released.
-If you want to try it out, see this [issue](https://github.com/mindboards/ev3dev-kernel/pull/19).
-Note: The kernel and modules in the package in that issue do not include the Analog or Touch sensors as documented here.
+If you want to try it out, grab the latest [test image](https://github.com/dlech/ev3dev/releases).

-##Known issues

-- Input port 1 is disabled.
-You will see this error in ```dmesg```:

-    ```
-    ev3-input-port: probe of in1 failed with error -22
-    ```

-- UART sensors sometimes reset especially during high cpu usage and even more especially if it is on port 3 or 4.
-You will see an error like this in ```dmesg``` when this happens:

-    ```
-    tty ttySU1: Reconnected due to: No data since last keep-alive.
-    ```

 ## Overview